-Relocating People from Flood Zones with the Homestead Act
+Relocating People from Flood Zones Such as New Orleans

-There was a time when land was given to citizens in return for living on and maintaining the land.
+I can think of a solution.
+There was a time when land was given to citizens in return for living on, and maintaining, the land.
 It's known as the Homestead Act, which was enacted in 1862 by Abraham Lincoln.

 Homesteading has continued in remote parts of Alaska until 1986, but the locations involved are so remote that you need a dog sled to get to those places.